kerichdev/arch-treyapps-granter/README.md

 # arch-treyapps-granter

-Simple .sh script for arch based systems to grant necessary permissions for Treydev customization apps.
+Simple shell script for arch based systems to grant necessary permissions for TreyShades.

+# WARNING

+THIS BRANCH IS BETA TESTING VERSION!
+MAKE SURE YOU'RE USING A TEST SYSTEM AND A PHONE YOU DON'T USE GENERALLY OR THINGS MAY BREAK!